Site icon Sierra Living Concepts Blog

 Modern and contemporary may be used interchangeably, but there are more differences between the two than meet the eye.
 Modern styles are typically more monochromatic and favor strong lines than their contemporary counterparts.

-Modern doesn’t necessarily mean “new”, like most people think.
+Modern doesn’t necessarily mean “new”, as most people think.
 When it comes to furniture and homes, modern is a unique style that flawlessly incorporates clean lines and eliminates visual clutter in the space.

 The dresser above is modern with sleek lines and simple hardware that stands out.
 This could go well in any space that needs something with a bit of flair that won’t be too overpowering.

 As long as exposed brick and reclaimed wood are popular, industrial styles are here to stay.
-Made popular when more and more people began moving into lofts with exposed elements, industrial styles show the bones of the place you’re living in and make them the star.
+It became popular when more and more people began moving into lofts with exposed elements, and industrial styles showed the bones of the place you’re living in and made them the star.

-Heavy woods and metals are extremely typical of industrial pieces of furniture.
-Though the elements that make up these pieces are very visually dominating, industrial homes tend to not have a lot of visual clutter.
-You won’t typically see your mom’s nick nacks taking up the space on industrial style shelves.
+Heavy wood and metals are extremely typical of industrial pieces of furniture.
+Though the elements that make up these pieces are very visually dominating, industrial homes tend not to have a lot of visual clutter.
+You won’t typically see your mom’s nick-nacks taking up the space on industrial-style shelves.

 Though seemingly simple, the shelf above shows complexity in the bent legs and worn wood.
 Industrial pieces aren’t typically ornate, but they have personality in the materials they’re made of.